CircleOfNice/CoreWorker/README.md

 By using processes as streams you are generally able to create language agnostic and easily manageable data transform pipelines out of single processes via node.js.

 ## Use all process functions at once
-Sometimes it is necessary to get notified about multiple state changes of a single instance of a specific process and at the same time interact with them.
+Sometimes it is necessary to get notified about multiple state changes of a single instance of a specific process and at the same time interact with it.
 Accordingly the next example shows you how to work with multiple instance states at once.
-As an example we use a simpe chat application, that logs "Chat ready", when it is able to accept messages.
+As an example we use a simple chat application, that logs "Chat ready", when it is able to accept messages.
 ```js
 import { process } from "core-worker";